Chailly's New Way for Bach

 Brandenburg Concerto No. 6 in B-flat, BWV 1051 - Leipzig Gewandhaus Orchestra, Riccardo Chailly, conductor

-To hear 2010 interview in which Riccardo Chailly describes his approach to Bach's music and how it is informed by the rich history of the Leipzig Gewandhaus Orchestra, use the player above, and read the transcript below.
+Hear a 2010 interview in which Riccardo Chailly describes his approach to Bach's music and how it is informed by the rich history of the Leipzig Gewandhaus Orchestra (transcript below).

 INTERVIEW TRANSCRIPT: